 A brief discussion of each individual advantage follows:

-The passive hydrogen gas removal design provides a hydraulic lift within the cell and creates a high velocity through the recirculation loop and across the cell plates.
-This high velocity flow results in a scouring action between the vertically mounted cell plates.
-The novel self-cleaning feature virtually eliminates the need for acid cleaning of the electrolytic cells and reduces heat build-up.
+The passive hydrogen gas removal design provides a hydraulic lift within the cell and creates velocity through the recirculation loop and across the cell plates.
+This high velocity flow results in a scouring action between the vertically mounted electrodes.
+This scouring action helps to minimizes scale formation and can reduce maintenance.